minimaxir/automl-gs/README.md

 * `split`: Train-val split when training the models [Default: 0.7]
 * `num_epochs`: Number of epochs / passes through the data when training the models.
 * `col_types`: Dictionary of fields:data types to use to override automl-gs's guesses. (only when using in Python) [Default: {}]
-* `gpu`: For non-Tensorflow frameworks, boolean to determine whether to use GPU-optimized training methods (TensorFlow can detect it automatically) [Default: False]
+* `gpu`: For non-Tensorflow frameworks and Pascal-or-later GPUs, boolean to determine whether to use GPU-optimized training methods (TensorFlow can detect it automatically) [Default: False]
 * `tpu_address`: For TensorFlow, hardware address of the TPU on the system.
 [Default: None]

 ## How automl-gs Works